Why this website and blog? And why titled The Dean’s English?

 My copyediting credentials

-By profession, temperament, and long experience, I am an educator (college counselor, administrator, and instructor), with two earned master’s degrees from accredited universities.
+By profession, temperament, and long experience, I am an educator (college counselor, instructor, and administrator), with master’s degrees in education and ministry leadership.
 In addition, I earned a Specialized Certificate in Copyediting from UC San Diego Extension in 2011.
-Since then I’ve professionally edited book manuscripts, newsletter articles, advertising flyers, journal articles, and website content for several different clients (see a sampling on my Testimonials page).
+Since then I’ve edited book manuscripts, newsletter articles, advertising flyers, journal articles, and website content for multiple clients (see a sampling on my Testimonials page).

 For fun and relaxation—and to stay sharp professionally—I am constantly reading books and journal articles on language, grammar, usage, and writing.
 See “My Bookshelf” page for more on that.